llSourcell/Decentralized_Chat/README.md

 `--rpc` enables the HTTP RPC interface and `--rplccorsdomain '*'` will disable this annoying CORS verification in the browser.
 Needless to say, this is only acceptable because this is an example.

+Once it's running you can use metamask or alike and connect to your own node (Metamask servers don't expose SHH API) and take advantage of web3 injection.

 Then, clone this repository and download the dependencies:

     $ npm install